Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 Can hail damage be hidden on a commercial roof?

-Yes—hail can crack membranes or underlayment without visible dents.
-Look for granules in gutters, soft spots on the roof, and inspect after storms.
+Yes.
+Hail can crack a membrane or underlayment without leaving an obvious dent.
+Look for granules in gutters, soft spots underfoot, and always inspect after storms.

-When to file a commercial hail damage claim in Texas?
+When should I file a commercial hail damage claim in Texas?

 What materials resist Texas heat and hail?

-Choose cool TPO or reflective membrane, impact-rated shingles or modified bitumen, high‑R insulation, and UV‑resistant coatings.
-Reinforce with hail guards & proper drainage.
+Choose cool TPO or a reflective membrane, impact-rated shingles or modified bitumen, high R-value insulation, and UV-resistant coatings.
+Reinforce the system with hail guards and proper drainage

 More Posts